Social media policy

 Many of our services are now available online and by reporting issues via My Hastings issues are usually sorted out quicker as your query gets sent directly to those who can respond.
 For an up to date list of what you can do online please visit My Hastings.

-If you are unhappy with the service you have received from us or wish to compliment our staff, please use this area of our website https://www.hastings.gov.uk/my_council/complaints/
+If you are unhappy with the service you have received from us, or wish to compliment our staff, you can do so using our online comments and complaints form.

 What if we get something wrong?